KBtechnologies/NeoFloppy/neofloppy.specification.md

 WRITE_COMPLETE | Media  | All Data has been written to the medium.

 Insertion Sequence:
-1. Media is placed in the drive
+1. Media is placed in the drive.
+2. Drive head is contacting the Media.
-2. Drive detects PRSNT#-Pins are connected
+3. Drive detects PRSNT#-Pins are connected.
+4. Drive provides power to voltage pins.
-3. Media reports MEDIA_READY
+5. Media reports MEDIA_READY.
-4. Drive checks configuration and enable pins and selects one of the available interfaces.
+6. Drive checks configuration and enable pins and selects one of the available interfaces.
-5. Regular Drive Access
+7. Regular Drive Access.

+NOTE:
+- Compliant Media must report MEDIA_READY within 1 second of having voltage applied to the contacts.
+  - This is to enshure reliable detection of faulty Media.
+- Compliant Media and Drives must complete the insertion sequence within 5 seconds.
+  - Meaning that within the 5 seconds the media must be inserted and available to the Host Operating System as a mountable device & filesystem.
+  - This is to enshure detection of faulty media and/or faulty drives.

 Ejection Sequence:
-1. Host / Drive sends EJECT_REQUEST to Media
+1. Host / Drive sends EJECT_REQUEST to Media.
-2. Media replies with WRITE_STOP [even on read-only media]
+2. Media replies with WRITE_STOP [even on read-only media].
-3. Host confirms with READ_STOP [even on write-only media]
+3. Host confirms with READ_STOP [even on write-only media].
-4. Media confirms all actions complete with WRITE_COMPLETE [even on read-only media]
+4. Media confirms all actions complete with WRITE_COMPLETE [even on read-only media].
 5. Once dismounted by the host, media confirms with EJECT_READY.
-6. The host can then safely eject the media.
+6. The host can then safely eject the media by sending a command to the drive.
+7. The drive head will be retracted and thus disconnected.
-7. If a media is not ejected, it will remain in MEDIA_READY and can be initialzed again by the Host.
+8. If a media is not ejected it can be reconnected without ejection. [like on an ODD]

+NOTE:
+- Compliant Media must complete the Ejection Sequence till EJECT_READY within 2 seconds.
+  - This is to enshure the graceful ejection.
+  - This sequence is allowed to fail if the Host Operating System still commences read/write access.
+    - Thus this is a safeguard to prevent data loss and system crashes in case the Operating System is running from said media.
+- Compliant Media and Drives must complete the ejection sequence within 5 seconds, unless failed.
+  - This is to detect faulty media and/or drives unless media and/or drives are still busy.

 ###### Configuration Pins
 Pins 0-7 are configureable